 A student-run online math competition and event for high school and advanced middle school students.
 In addition to contest rounds, we also have various activities.

-This contest will be a partial re-run of the ASDAN Math Tournament, a math contest in China with 750+ participants with problem writers from Berkeley/BMT, Stanford/SMT, JHU/JHMT, Princeton/PUMaC, etc. This means that we will be reusing some problems from AMT, and combining it with some of our original problems.
+This contest will be a partial re-run of the ASDAN Math Tournament, a math contest in China with 750+ participants with problem writers from Berkeley/BMT, Stanford/SMT, JHU/JHMT, Princeton/PUMaC, etc.

 Our goal is to make mathematics beyond the school curriculum accessible to more people and promote the collaborative nature of math.